Boards, Commissions, & Committees

 Meetings: Third Monday of each month at 3:30 p.m.

-The Planning Commission a) makes land use decisions in accordance with State law, that are consistent with City’s General Plan goals and policies as formally adopted by the City Council; b) provides technical and advisory assistance to the City Council regarding land use matters; c) assists in formulating development policy; d) makes environmental assessments in accordance with CEQA provisions and the City’s Environmental Review Guidelines; e) hears and decides applications for conditional use permits, variances, major site plan reviews, negative declarations and appeals of administrative actions, decisions by the Zoning Administrator and Design Review Committee; and f) makes recommendations to the City Council on applications for zone changes, tentative tract maps and environmental impact reports, and amendments to the City’s Zoning Ordinance and General Plan.
+The Planning Commission a) makes land use decisions in accordance with State law, that are consistent with the City’s General Plan goals and policies as formally adopted by the City Council; b) provides technical and advisory assistance to the City Council regarding land use matters; c) assists in formulating development policy; d) makes environmental assessments in accordance with CEQA provisions and the City’s Environmental Review Guidelines; e) hears and decides applications for conditional use permits, variances, major site plan reviews, negative declarations and appeals of administrative actions, decisions by the Zoning Administrator and Design Review Committee; and f) makes recommendations to the City Council on applications for zone changes, tentative tract maps and environmental impact reports, and amendments to the City’s Zoning Ordinance and General Plan.

 The Traffic Commission a) reviews and considers public input, traffic surveys, and recommendations and opinions from the Traffic Engineer’s office, Orange Police Department and the Orange Unified School District; b) reviews all requests for speed limit increases or decreases and traffic control signals, and makes recommendations to the Council; c) initiates special studies on any unsafe or malfunctioning traffic conditions and recommends solutions to such conditions to the City Council; d) assists the staff, Planning Commission, and City Council in short and long range transportation planning within the City, including the review of streets and highways master planning and designation of truck routes; e) reviews and answers all complaints concerning traffic safety conditions; and f) performs such other functions as the City Council may request from time to time.